silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 processed through [SSViewer](api:SilverStripe\View\SSViewer).
 This process replaces placeholders such as `$Var` with real content from your
 [model](../model) and allows you to define logic controls like `<% if $Var %>`.

-An example of a SilverStripe template is below:
+An example of a Silverstripe CMS template is below:

 **app/templates/Page.ss**